 The failure of our imagination to respond to Trump remains true to this day.
 It is not that we underestimate his capacity as a businessman, candidate or president of the United States.
 It is that we cannot imagine — and are unprepared to respond to — anyone who lies and cons as shamelessly and effectively as he does.

 Trevor Noah of “The Daily Show” framed Trump’s Forbes 400 scam as his“origin lie,” the foundation he built his entire career on.
 That’s because, as Tim O’Brien wrote in his book “TrumpNation”: “The more often Forbes mentioned him, the more credible Donald’s claim to vast wealth became. … The more credible his claim to vast wealth became, the easier it was for him to get on the Forbes 400 — which became the standard that other media, and apparently some of the country’s biggest banks, used when judging Donald’s riches.”

+It is hard to imagine that financial institutions would extend $3 billion in loans to Trump’s Atlantic City and New York real estate projects based on his inflated asset statements and Forbes 400 listing without insisting on audited financial statements that demonstrated exactly how much cumulative debt he was on the hook for.
+Yet during the eight years after he first conned his way onto the list, this appears to be exactly what happened.
 As with all great con men, Trump is as skilled in the art of deception as he is in the art of promotion.
 He made certain that nobody could definitively counter his inflated-wealth con by ensuring that a comprehensive balance sheet was never created.
 As The Post’s Michael Kranish and Marc Fisher wrote in their book “Trump Revealed,” Trump, in 1990, brought in Steve Bollenbach as chief financial officer to respond to lender concerns about his crippling debt.
 They report: “When Bollenbach began delving into the organization’s finances, he got a surprise.
 The small staff on the twenty-sixth floor of Trump Tower included three accountants.
 Each knew about pieces of the fraying empire — the casinos, for instance, or the condos.
 But no one knew the overall picture; there were no consolidated financial reports.”

 This was deliberate.
 And despite multiple bankruptcies, Trump’s inflated-worth ruse remained at the center of his image as a successful businessman, a billionaire able to play the part of a brilliant tycoon on “The Apprentice” reality show and capable of licensing his name for millions of dollars.